uikit/uikit-site/docs/pages/countdown.md

 ## Accessibility

-The Countdown component sets the appropriate WAI-ARIA role.
+The Countdown component automatically sets the appropriate WAI-ARIA roles, states and properties.

-- The container element has the `timer` role.
+- The *container* element has the `timer` role.